DanielFMcKay/Dan-McKay-Personal-Portfolio/README.md

 * I don't have past coding experience, but I did include a link to my first weekly challenge website, as well as my last place of work and my general GitHub page.

-* Finally the site itself should be reachable at https://danielfmckay.github.io/Dan-McKay-Personal-Portfolio/ (at least whenever it gets through GitHub's deployment queue)
+* Finally, the live site should be reachable at https://danielfmckay.github.io/Dan-McKay-Personal-Portfolio/